Burwood/cromwell/docs/backends/Google.md

 Important

-If any of the three private Docker configuration values of key name, auth, or Docker token are missing, PAPI v2 will not perform a `docker login`.
+If any of the three private Docker configuration values of key name, auth, or Docker token are missing, Batch will not perform a `docker login`.
 If the Docker image to be pulled is not public the `docker pull` will fail which will cause the overall job to fail.

 If using any of these private Docker workflow options it is advisable to add